Lulahab/project-visualization/README.md

 Price per Zip Code

 ## Results
-I selected Option 2 and used the Airbnb dataset.
  The visualizations provided insights into how room types, neighborhoods, and property characteristics influence prices. and here is the link to the dashboard https://public.tableau.com/app/profile/lula.kifle/viz/AirBnB_tableu_project_Final/Dashboard6
 ## Challenges
 The main challenges were handling missing data and ensuring the visualizations were clear and accurate.